The Power of Combination Therapies: One Patient’s Road to Remission

 According to the American Cancer Society, individuals with stage IV malignant melanoma face a 5- year survival ranging from 15 to 20%.
 For patients receiving PD-1 immunotherapy, research has shown 5-year survival rates of up to 34%.
 While survival rates are improving, the overall low rates across the board can often provoke feelings of anger, fear, and disappointment amongst recipients of such life-altering news.
 These are all feelings that David Rohler, PhD experienced upon receiving his initial diagnosis.

 A vibrant 70 year old scientist, Rohler initially presented to a dermatologist for a skin check after noticing a changing mole on his scalp, in conjunction with swelling of the neck.
 The mole was biopsied, and his sentinel lymph node was found to be positive for melanoma.
 Radical surgery was performed to remove his tumor and lymph nodes in the neck, followed by radiation therapy post-surgery.
-The diagnosis of stage IV, metastatic melanoma was made.
+Based on the full workup, a diagnosis of stage IV, metastatic melanoma was made.

 Unfortunately, his initial surgery was not curative, and Rohler experienced a number of subsequent metastatic tumors located on his liver, brain, shoulder, and chest wall.
 He endured countless surgeries and radiation treatments in hopes of overcoming his disease, yet sadly, new tumors continued to develop.
 Only after being placed on immunotherapy did Rohler’s disease begin to respond favorably.